GULibrarySandbox/intro-text-mining-analysis-old/content/1-what.md

 Source:[http://www.sixdegreesoffrancisbacon.com/?ids=10000473&min_confidence=60&type=network, 8/6/2021](http://www.sixdegreesoffrancisbacon.com/?ids=10000473&min_confidence=60&type=network, 8/6/2021).

 -----
-# Why use computational methods with text
+# Why use computational methods

 Text is considered even in the 21st century, the main form for "communicating, discovering and processing information" (Sinclair and Rockwell, 2016).
 Even popular non written forms of communication such as streamed videos are largely inaccessible without text-based searches of metadata such as title, description or creator, or from text within transcripts.